protocol/cel-retrieval/saturn-aliens/reports/treasury_spec.md

 ## Overview

-The Treasury is Saturn's service responsible for processing the transfer logs submitted by node operators and distributing the rewards accordingly.
+The Treasury is Saturn's service responsible for processing the transfer logs submitted by node operators (and, in the future, clients) and distributing the rewards accordingly.

 When a client requests a piece of content from Saturn's network, Saturn does not collect data from the client.
 Instead, Saturn takes the log of the retrieval directly from the Station Operator that served the request.